GarrysMod-KM-CMs-Addon/ARelentlessEnemy/README.md

 Credits to Ubisoft Montreal for the theme from Far Cry 3, and to Sraigius for ripping the theme from the game files and uploading it to YouTube.

-Fun Fact: Sraigius's video is actually called "A relentless enemy", with the "Complicated Situation" track being completely different.
-I decided to call this "Complicated Situation" as it fits the track's purpose more than "A relentless enemy".